kevindooley/pands-problem-set/README.md

 Lecture Material used for Solution:
-Week 4 - controlling the flow, 'conditionals if, elif and else' Week 2 -thinking like a programmer,'your first program'.
+Week 4 - controlling the flow, 'conditionals if, elif and else' Week 2 -thinking like a programmer

 References and additional resoures: https://docs.python.org/3/library/datetime.html#datetime.date.weekday